luiscielak/got311/readme.md

 Got 311 lives on the web at [got311.org](http://got311.org/).

 ##Created by
-Got311 was designed, developed and currently maintained by [Luis Cielak](http://twitter.com/luiscielak/).
+Got 311 was designed, developed and currently maintained by [Luis Cielak](http://twitter.com/luiscielak/).